hiteshjoshi1/react-redux-express-todos/README.md

 skaffold_dev
 ```

-#TODO
+# TODO

-- Deploy to GCE
+ - [ ] Deploy to Azure
-- Deploy to Azure
+- [ ] Deploy to GCE
-- Deploy to AWS
+- [ ] Deploy to AWS
 Create seprate branches if cloud specific config is required